World's richest gain $1.2 trillion in 2019 as Jeff Bezos retains crown | The Japan Times

 “The hoarding of wealth by the few is coming at the cost of peoples’ lives,” U.S. Rep. Alexandria Ocasio-Cortez, a self-described democratic socialist, said in a Dec.
 12 tweet as the U.K. began to vote.

 Amazon’s Jeff Bezos was down almost $9 billion, but that drop is because of his divorce settlement with MacKenzie Bezos.
 The e-commerce titan is still ending the year as the world’s richest person after Amazon shares jumped on Thursday.
-The company reported a record-breaking holiday season.
+The company reported a record-breaking holiday season with billions of items shipped and “tens of millions” of Amazon devices like the Echo Dot sold.

 Here’s what the year looked like for the 0.001 percent: